 Note: Without getting too mathematical, the viewing angle in degrees is converted to steradians, then multiplied by candelas to get lumens.

 Here is a helpful site that allows you to easily convert from candelas to lumens.

 As you can see, the viewing angle makes a great difference in the luminous flux.
 An LED with 5000mcd and 60° viewing angle is about 4 times as powerful as one with just a 30° viewing angle.

 Wavelengths do not necessarily provide much information on the brightness of a light source, but rather on the color of the light source, as well as the hue of that specific color.
 Given that certain colors are brighter than others makes the wavelength another specification to take into consideration.

 Visible Light Spectrum Chart

-For those who want to get more involved, there are light measuring tools available such as a lux meter that can measure up to 50,000 lux or a lux meter that can measure up to 200,000 lux!
+For those who want to get more involved, there are light measuring tools available such as a lux meter that can measure up to 200,000 lux!

 Extech LT300 Professional Light Meter